himanshuthesingh/eco-sim/README.md

 # Eco-Sim

-Eco-Sim is a collection of 3 educational games that will impart knowledge on Children's Rights and Sustainable Development Goals.
+Eco-Sim is a collection of 3 educational games - Relate The Words, Brainy Quest & City Saver.

+These games will impart knowledge on Children's Rights and Sustainable Development Goals.

 It is built on React JS framework and utilizes react-game-engine along with Matter.js to build game logic and handle physics.

 This game also uses React Redux to store player's name and their high scores in respective games.
 And persist them to save their score between sessions.

+## Eco-Sim Admin

+Eco-Sim Admin module can be accessed from welcome page of the game.
+The objective of this module is to provide customizability for teachers/parents.

+The aim is to provide you the ability to upload your own custom questions for Relate The Words and Brainy Quest games.
+You can upload them via JSON file by following the given format.

 ## 1. Relate The Words